goburdhunz/Project-2-React-frontend-App/README.md

 ## Major hurdles

-*Biggest hurdle at the start was choosing the right project direction and API - We looked at many different apis; Spotify, Deezer, Last FM, MovieDB, Etoro, Yahoo finance...We spent a lot of time researching and choosing the right API but in the end we settled on Listen Notes API.
+Biggest hurdle at the start was choosing the right project direction and API - We looked at many different apis; Spotify, Deezer, Last FM, MovieDB, Etoro, Yahoo finance...We spent a lot of time researching and choosing the right API but in the end we settled on Listen Notes API.

+It was also a challenge working for the first time in a pair for the project.
+Communication was crucial and allowed us to be able to build something within such a short timeframe.

+## Key learnings

+React became much clearer for me during this project - From the initial project setup to building classical/functional components.
+It really made me realise how powerful of a library as you can get up and running very quickly and the reuseable components just makes things more efficient.

+The idea of using external APIs was also something I really enjoyed - the whole process from requesting an API token to reading the docs and researching the right endpoints.

 ## Future version